bcgov/aps-infra-platform/documentation/guides/owner-journey-v1.md

 ### OCP Network Policies

-> If your service is running on the Openshift platform, you should specify the Kubernetes Service in the `Service.host`.
+> If your service is running on the OpenShift platform, you should specify the Kubernetes Service in the `Service.host`.
 It must have the format: `<name>.<ocp-namespace>.svc`.
 Also, make sure your `Service.port` matches your Kubernetes Service Port.
 Any Security Policies for egress from the Gateway will be setup automatically on the API Gateway side.

 The Kong Gateway runs Data Planes in both Silver and Gold clusters.